YourongXu/Hardware_Final/README.md

 4.circuit diagram

-This diagram shows how each component connect with each other, bas
+This diagram shows how each component connect with each other.
+ESP 32 played an important role both in sensing device and display device.
 ![Image description](images/circuit_diagram.png)